The question that actually matters

 The NOBO is designed to reduce exposure on the dominant pathways the science has identified.
 It is not designed to eliminate microplastics entirely, because no current design can do that.

 The studies cited above are mostly controlled lab studies, and several have explicit caveats.
 The Lange UV comparison had high variability and a limited number of samples.
 The Gerritse fragmentation comparison used polyurethane foam rather than film.
 The case for HDPE over PET, and for HDPE over TPU, is built from the convergence of multiple independent lines of evidence: cap-abrasion studies, UV degradation studies, fragmentation rate comparisons, and the underlying polymer chemistry.
 The direction is consistent.
-The exact numbers in real-world hiker use are still an open question, and field data on thru-hike bottles with hundreds of users running different materials side-by-side does not yet exist.
+The exact numbers in real-world hiker use are still an open question, and field data on thru-hike bottles with hundreds of users running different materials side by side does not yet exist.

 The point